Coat of arms of Jordan

+The coat of arms of Jordan or the emblem of the Hashemite Kingdom of Jordan is the arms of dominion for the king of Jordan.
+The emblem was initially adopted by Abdullah I, the emir of Transjordan, in 1921.
+The emblem continued to be used after Transjordan emerged as an independent kingdom in 1946.

+History

-On August 25, 1934, the Executive Council (The Council of Ministers at the time) issued Directive No. 558 declaring the Coat of Arms of the Emirate of Trans-Jordan (as the state, a British protectorate, was called at the time).
-The Arms had been originally designed in 1921 at the request of His Highness Emir Abdullah I as the official emblem of the country, outlining its specific design layout at that time.
-The Emirate, which had been established in April 1921, officially became the Hashemite Kingdom of Transjordan upon its declaration of independence in May 1946, officially becoming independent on 17 June 1946.
+On August 25, 1934, the Executive Council (the Council of Ministers at the time) issued Directive No. 558 declaring the coat of arms of the Emirate of Trans-Jordan (as the state, a British protectorate, was called at the time).
+The arms had been originally designed in 1921 at the request of Emir Abdullah I as the official emblem of the country, outlining its specific design layout at that time.
+The emirate, which had been established in April 1921, officially became the Hashemite Kingdom of Transjordan upon its declaration of independence in May 1946, officially becoming independent on 17 June 1946.
 The state was officially renamed as the Hashemite Kingdom of Jordan in April 1949.

 On 21 February 1982, the Council of Ministers issued the official Notification No. 6, which gave written specifications and explanations of the official emblem of the country.
-The Royal Arms of the kingdom is described below.